mucommander/mucommander/readme.txt

  - Fixed individual file progress and transfer speed not showing when moving files between different drives under Windows
  - Fixed slow startup and directory access times that could occur under Windows when network drives are present but unreachable
  - Fixed issues with local folders under Windows that would occur when a path was entered with a trailing space in the location field
+ - Fixed some flickered that would randomly occur while changing the current folder

 Known issues:
  - Hungarian translation is not up-to-date